MicrosoftDocs/learn/learn-pr/azure/create-cdn-static-resources-blob-storage/includes/2-create-a-cdn.md

 If the data isn't present, the POP requests it from the origin server, return the data to the user and store local copy.
 Follow-on requests for the data are then local to the POP.

-There are four types of CDN available in Azure:
+The following types of CDN available in Azure:

 - Standard Microsoft
-- Standard Akamai
 - Standard Edgio
 - Premium Edgio